 Figure 5.
-Centralized fiber distribution network layout
+Centralised fibre distribution network layout

-A Centralized fiber distribution system provides a network that is more flexible, more cost-efficient to operate and that has better long-term reliability.
-A Centralized fiber distribution system brings all OSP fibers to a common location at which all fiber cables to be routed within the office originate (see Figure 5).
-A Centralized fiber distribution system consists of a series of optical distribution frames (ODF), also known as fiber distribution frames (FDF).
-The Centralized ODF allows all OSP fibers to be terminated at a common location, making distribution of the fibers within the OSP cable to any point in the office easier and more efficient.
-Having all OSP fiber in one location and all FOT equipment fibers coming into the same general location reduces the time and expense required to reconfigure the network in the event of equipment changes, cable cuts, or network expansion.
+A centralised fibre distribution system provides a network that is more flexible, more cost-efficient to operate and that has better long-term reliability.
+A centralised fibre distribution system brings all OSP fibres to a common location at which all fibre cables to be routed within the office originate, see Figure 5.
+A centralised fibre distribution system consists of a series of ODF, is also known as Fibre Distribution Frames (FDF).
+The centralised ODF allows all OSP fibres to be terminated at a common location, making distribution of the fibres within the OSP cable to any point in the office easier and more efficient.
+Having all OSP fibre in one location and all FOT equipment fibres coming into the same general location reduces the time and expense required to reconfigure the network in the event of equipment changes, cable cuts, or network expansion.

-Let's return now to the four basic functional requirements of any fiber distribution system: terminations, splicing, slack storage, and housing of passive optical components.
+Let's return now to the four basic functional requirements of any fibre distribution system: terminations, splicing, slack storage, and housing of passive optical components.

-In order for the signal to get from one fiber to another, the cores of the two fibers need to be joined, brought into near-perfect alignment.
+In order for the signal to get from one fibre to another, the cores of the two fibres need to be joined, i.e. brought into near-perfect alignment.
 The measurements that determine the quality of the junction are insertion loss and return loss.
-Insertion loss (IL) is a measure of the power that is lost through the junction (IL = -10log(Pout/Pin)), where P is power.
-An insertion loss value of 0,3dB is equivalent to about 7-percent of the power being lost.
-Return loss (RL) is a measure of how much power is reflected back to the source from the junction (RL = 10log (Pin/Pback)).
-A return loss value of 57dB is equivalent to 0,0002-percent of the light being reflected back.
-There are two means of joining fibers in the industry today: connector terminations and splices
+Insertion Loss (IL) is a measure of the power that is lost through the junction (IL = $-10\log(Pout/Pin)$ ), where P is power.
+An IL of 0.3dB is equivalent to about 7 percent of the power being lost.
+Return Loss (RL) is a measure of how much power is reflected back to the source from the junction (RL = $10\log(Pin/Pback)$ ).
+A return loss value of 57dB is equivalent to 0.0002 percent of the light being reflected back.
+There are two means of joining fibres in the industry today: connector terminations and splices.